DanAtkinson/DanAtkinson/README.md

 If you wish to connect with me on LinkedIn but we have not previously worked together, please send me an introductory message **first**!

-**NB: I am not currently looking for further employment.
+I am not currently looking for further employment.
 Please do not contact me with job offers or employment-related interview requests.
 Thank you.**

-**NNB:** my Twitter feed is a reflection of my __own personal thoughts and feelings__.
-They __do not__ reflect those of my employers or any organisations that I work with.
+My [Twitter feed](https://twitter.com/Danbo) is a reflection of my __own personal thoughts and feelings__.
+They __do not__ reflect those of my employers or any organisations that I might work with.
 That being said, I'm anti-racist, anti-facist, and enjoy discussion around [green energy](https://en.wikipedia.org/wiki/Sustainable_energy), [infosec](https://en.wikipedia.org/wiki/Information_security), the future of education, and seemingly _most_ of the things [Elon Musk](https://en.wikipedia.org/wiki/Elon_Musk) is involved with.